Six modern traditional crafts you will encounter in Kanazawa. Sophisticated sundries and long-established masterpieces to take home as souvenirs.

 Luxurious cosmetics containing gold leaf to support beauty

 Gold leaf is a traditional craft representing Kanazawa.
-When applied to the skin, it is said to promote blood circulation and make the skin supple and shiny.
-This store is a concept store of "beauty" operated by "Foilza," a long-established gold leaf manufacturer and seller.
-Located in the Higashi Chaya-gai district, it is a good place to stop by while sightseeing.
-The shop mainly sells its own brand of cosmetics containing gold leaf, and "CHAYA cosme" is a body care and makeup series recommended as souvenirs.
-The affordable price and cute packaging are attractive, and the body cream, which comes in three different scents including plum blossom, is especially popular.
+When applied to the skin, it is said to make the skin supple and shiny.
+This store is a concept store of "beauty" by "Foilza," a long-established gold leaf manufacturer and seller.
+Located in the Higashi Chaya-gai tourist area, it is easy to stop by on your way to see the sights.
+It mainly sells its own brand of cosmetics containing gold leaf, and "CHAYA cosme" is a body care and makeup series recommended as souvenirs.
+The affordable price and cute packaging are attractive, and the plum-scented body cream is especially popular.

 Also popular is the "Touch of GOLD" series of basic cosmetics using platinum gold leaf, an original gold leaf containing 99% gold.
-In addition, the store offers a lineup of food products such as tea, honey, and vinegar drinks blended to suit specific purposes, such as "beauty skin" and "relaxation.
+Visitors can experience the gold leaf cosmetics firsthand, and gift items suitable for special occasions are also available.

 Chaya Bijin